Luca Paschina — Celebrating 30 Vintages of Stewardship, Learning and Improving

 In 2015, Paschina was awarded the Order of Merit of the Italian Republic, the highest distinction in occupations which reflect honor upon the nation and the Italian people, in cultural pursuits, the economy, public service, the military, philanthropy or humanitarian activities, and named one of the 20 Most Admired Winemakers in North America by Vineyard and Winery Management magazine, among other accolades.

-Though he’s garnered many personal accolades, he’s also worked tirelessly to help raise the stature of Virginia wine and built Barboursville into one of the most notable producers of fine wine in the eastern U.S. Barboursville wines have claimed as many national and international awards as any Virginia winery, including four Governor’s Cups, the state’s top wine honor.
+Though he’s garnered many personal accolades, he’s also worked tirelessly to help raise the stature of Virginia wine and built Barboursville Vineyard into one of the most notable producers of fine wine in the eastern U.S. Barboursville Vineyard wines have claimed as many national and international awards as any Virginia winery, including four Governor’s Cups, the state’s top wine honor.

 Contributing to the success of Barboursville is Paschina’s focus on building a world-class team of wine professionals who share his talent, work ethic, and old-world sensibilities.

-Fernando Franco joined the Barboursville team as viticulturist in 1998, after 15 years in California viticulture and in overseeing some of the most notable vineyards in this region.
+Fernando Franco joined the Barboursville Vineyard team as a viticulturist in 1998, after 15 years in California viticulture and in overseeing some of the most notable vineyards in this region.
 Franco came to Virginia in 1982 from El Salvador where he earned a plant physiology degree from the Escuela Nacional de Agricoltura Roberto Quiñónez.

 In 2015, Franco was named ‘Grower of the Year’ by the Virginia Vineyards Association, the highest honor bestowed on grape growers in the Commonwealth.